firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-02.md

-# Technical Setup: Gitpod Assignments
+# Technical Setup: Gitpod Projects

 The assignments in this course will mostly follow the workflow outlined below.
-Many of these steps only need to be done the first time you set up the Canvas + Gitpod + Github trifecta.
+Many of these steps only need to be done the first time you set up the Canvas + Gitpod + Github trifecta. **If you are getting errors with the steps outlined below, carefully follow the instructions [here] TODO: link to part 05 fixing permissions**

 ## First time set up

-Once you do these steps, you can jump right ahead to **TODO: link to lower part of lesson** if you need a referesher in the daily workflow of working on a Gitpod assignment and gettng feedback.
+Once you do these steps once, you can jump right ahead to **TODO: link to lower part of lesson** if you need a referesher in the daily workflow of working on a Gitpod assignment and gettng feedback.

 ### Join GitHub